apify/apify-cli/README.md

   $ apify pull [ACTORID]

 ARGUMENTS
-  ACTORID  ID of an existing actor on the Apify platform where the files will be pushed.
-If not provided, the command
+  ACTORID  ID of an existing actor on the Apify platform which will be pulled.
+If not provided, the command will update
-           will create or modify the actor with the name specified in ".actor/actor.json" file.
+           actor in current directory based on ID in ".actor/actor.json" file.

 OPTIONS
   -v, --version=version  Actor version number to which the files should be pushed.
 By default, it is taken from the